open-telemetry/oteps/text/0003-measure-metric-type.md

 There are three kinds of metric, `CumulativeMetric`, `GaugeMetric`, and `MeasureMetric`.

 Metric objects are declared and defined independently of the SDK.
 They may be statically defined, as opposed to allocated through the SDK in any way.
-To define a new metric, use one of the `NewCumulativeMetric`, `NewGaugeMetric`, or `NewMeasureMetric` methods.
+To define a new metric, use one of the language-specific API methods (e.g., with names like `NewCumulativeMetric`, `NewGaugeMetric`, or `NewMeasureMetric`).

 Each metric is declared with a list (possibly empty) of pre-defined label keys.
 These pre-defined label keys declare the set of keys that are available as dimensions for efficient pre-aggregation.